MichaelMuell/flexible_data_warehouse/Documentation/flexible_data_warehouse.md

 ## Transform 1 and Transform 2

-In these stages all Joins are done.
-The Joins can only access tables that are in CLN stage or CLN and TP1 for Transform 2.
+In these stages, all Joins are done.
+The Joins can only access tables that are in the CLN stage or CLN and TP1 for Transform 2.

-Transform 1 joins tables to Dimensions that can then be resued to join with multiple other FACT tables to the base models. e.g. combines the customer master tables KNA1 and KNB1 to the dimension customer.
+Transform 1 joins tables to Dimensions that can then be reused to join multiple other FACT tables to the base models. e.g., combines the customer master tables KNA1 and KNB1 to the dimension customer.

 |  Model | sta_all_items |sta_open_items_monthly|sta_irb_full|sta_irb_monthly|sta_all_cust_items|sta_open_cust_items| sta_eflow_clr|sta_eflow_likp|sta_fi1000|sta_payment_behavior|
 |---|---|---|---|---|---|---|---|---|---|---|